 One photo may have many perspectives, but if you want to highlight one or two, you should be using the rule of thirds.

-If your viewers are clueless about the thing you are stressing, this rule will help them refocus to that point.
+If your viewers are clueless about the thing you are stressing, this rule will help them refocus on that point.

 You need not explain what it is; you need not write long captions or even write an article of explanation.